 You should also be able to add extras to your policy for anything that isn’t included as standard – for example:

 What type of travel insurance is right for me?

 Picking the right travel insurance policy depends on a few things.

 The most common types of policy are:

-- Single trip: This insurance will cover you for one short trip.
+- Single trip: Single trip cover will cover you for one short trip.

 - Annual multi-trip: If you’re taking more than one trip a year, then a multi-trip policy will likely be the most cost-effective.
 There may be a limit on the total number of days abroad you’re covered for, typically 30 or 31 days.